 II.
 Market Competition

-5. Induction cooker market: Brands such as Midea, Galanz, Joyoung, Supor and Povos account for the lion’s share of the market.
+Induction cooker market: Brands such as Midea, Galanz, Joyoung, Supor and Povos account for the lion’s share of the market.
 According to reports, the majority of induction cookers in the market are of the touch-control type, accounting for more than 80% of the market.
 In terms of product design, the trend is towards slim and light-weight.
-At present, sales of induction cookers in China mainly concentrate in first- and second-tier markets, while penetration in third- and fourth-tier markets and rural markets is relatively low.
+At present, sales of induction cookers in China concentrate in the first- and second-tier markets, while penetration in the third- and fourth-tier markets and the rural markets is relatively low.

 III.
 Sales Channels

-Selected household appliance exhibitions to be held in the second half of 2017 and first half of 2018:
+Selected household appliance exhibitions to be held in the second half of 2018 and first half of 2019:

-|21-23 October 2017||China International Kitchen and Bathroom Expo||National Convention and Exhibition Center, Shanghai|
+|10-12 Oct 2018||China International Kitchen and Bathroom Expo||National Convention and Exhibition Center, Shanghai|

-|9-12 March 2018||China International Exhibition for Kitchen & Sanitary Ware||China International Exhibition Center, Beijing|
+|8-11 Mar 2019||China (Beijing) International Exhibition for Kitchen Cabinets and Kitchen Electrical Appliances||New China International Exhibition Center, Beijing|

 IV.
 Import Regulations

 Starting from 1 August 2003, all products listed in the CCC (China Compulsory Certification) catalogue which have not obtained the necessary certificate and certification marking from designated organs cannot be imported to China, sold on the market or used in business operations.
 When imported products entering the country go through customs clearance, they must present the CCC to the entry-exit inspection and quarantine department at the port of entry.
 The inspection and quarantine department will select a certain proportion of the products for random marking inspection and will conduct tests in compliance with the relevant technical requirements under the CCC guidelines.